How to Relieve Arthritis:13 Drug-Free Solutions You May Not Have Heard Of

 I’m currently wearing a magnetic bracelet which I swear by – and apart from any pain benefits, it happens to look great!

 Has your doctor suggested you cut back on your painkillers for arthritis?
 If so, what non-drug ways have you found effective for reducing arthritis joint pain?
+Do you have any advice for how to relieve arthritis?
 Please share your pain-relieving methods with the community.